FINTLabs/fint-events/README.md

 ## Queue name configuration

-If you need more control to customize the queue name than with the properties (`fint.events.env`/ `fint.events.component`), it is possible to use the `QueueName` object.
+If you need more control to customize the queue name than with the properties (`fint.events.env`/ `fint.events.component`) it is possible to use the `QueueName` object.

 ```java